gmeneze/ase16hxx/read/1/read_1.md

 ### Paper Review
-* [Duplicate bug report detection with a combination of information retrieval and topic modeling]  (http://dl.acm.org/citation.cfm?id=2351687)
+Paper: [Duplicate bug report detection with a combination of information retrieval and topic modeling]  (http://dl.acm.org/citation.cfm?id=2351687)

 1. *Reading*
   + 	Anh Tuan Nguyen, Tung Thanh Nguyen, Tien N. Nguyen, David Lo and Chengnian Sun.
 2012.
 Duplicate bug report detection with a combination of information retrieval and topic modeling.
 In Proceedings of the 27th IEEE/ACM International Conference on Automated Software Engineering (ASE 2012).